What was the Trust Society?

-- To ensure that as much as possible of the Cape Roger Curtis lands remain in their natural state;
+- Ensure that as much as possible of the Cape Roger Curtis lands remain in their natural state;

-- To protect the unique ecosystems and the environmentally-sensitive areas;
+- Protect the unique ecosystems and the environmentally-sensitive areas;

-- To retain and enhance the public use of the recreational lands within the Cape Roger Curtis property;
+- Retain and enhance the public use of the recreational lands within the Cape Roger Curtis property;

-- To include Cape Roger Curtis as the “jewel” in the planned Greenway concept for Bowen Island, which includes a network of green spaces and trails.
+- Include Cape Roger Curtis as the “jewel” in the planned Greenway concept for Bowen Island, which includes a network of green spaces and trails.

 When the Cape property was put up for sale, a private fund-raising campaign was undertaken.
-However, in August 2004, before sufficient monies could be raised to purchase half of the land outright for conservation, the land was sold to a development group (initially, the Cape Roger Curtis Joint Venture, now known as The Cape on Bowen Community Development Ltd.).
-Since then, the Trust Society has continued to advocate strongly for preservation of as much of the Cape as possible.
-Our achievements include:
+In August 2004, however, before sufficient monies could be raised to purchase half of the land outright for conservation, the land was sold to a development group (initially, the Cape Roger Curtis Joint Venture, now known as The Cape on Bowen Community Development Ltd.).
+From that point the Trust Society continued to advocate strongly for preservation of as much of the Cape as possible.
+Achievements included:

 - Conducting an on-going public awareness campaign;

-- Initiating a campaign to promote a Wild Coast Conservation Plan;
+- Initiated a campaign to promote a Wild Coast Conservation Plan;

-- Seeking support and expert advice from those familiar with the Cape’s natural resources, esthetic and park values;
+- Sought support and expert advice from those familiar with the Cape’s natural resources, esthetic and park values;

-- Demanding that longer-term studies of the Cape’s ecology and other attributes be conducted and fully taken into consideration;
+- Demanded that longer-term studies of the Cape’s ecology and other attributes be conducted and fully taken into consideration;

-- Urging the Municipal Council and staff to do all they can to protect the stated public interest as it pertains to the Cape;
+- Urged the Municipal Council and staff to do all they could to protect the stated public interest as it pertains to the Cape;

-- Engaging in a constructive dialogue with the Cape’s owners and their various representatives;
+- Engaged in a constructive dialogue with the Cape’s owners and their various representatives;

-- Sponsoring a workshop on how parks get created;
+- Sponsored a workshop on how parks get created;

-- Promoting our new Wild Coast Plan 2, an alternative Parks Proposal for portions of the Cape and adjacent Crown Parcel 6; and
+- Promoted the new Wild Coast Plan 2, an alternative Parks Proposal for portions of the Cape and adjacent Crown Parcel 6; and

-- Building relationships with local municipalities, Metro Vancouver Regional Parks (formerly Greater Vancouver Regional District Parks), the BC Ministry of Environment, BC Parks, The Land Conservancy of BC, Bowen Island Conservancy, Vancouver Nature (formerly Vancouver Natural History Society) and others, to help us achieve the best possible conservation outcome.
+- Built relationships with local municipalities, Metro Vancouver Regional Parks (formerly Greater Vancouver Regional District Parks), the BC Ministry of Environment, BC Parks, The Land Conservancy of BC, Bowen Island Conservancy, Vancouver Nature (formerly Vancouver Natural History Society) and others, to help achieve the best possible conservation outcome.